 Just read here Google’s recommendations for mobile web design.

-Google also are ranking responsive web sites differently on mobile results, so although their algorithms are top secret, we do know that mobile friendly web sites are ranking higher in search results.
+Google also are ranking responsive web sites differently on mobile results, see below for more info, we do know that mobile friendly web sites are ranking higher in search results.
 Coding to Google’s recommended standards will always be good for the overall health of your site!

 1. Responsive web design: Serves the same HTML code on the same URL regardless of the users’ device (desktop, tablet, mobile, non-visual browser), but can render the display differently (i.e., “respond”) based on the screen size.
 Responsive design is Google’s recommended design pattern.